Ciccio Cappuccio: Reforming the Camorra

 Cappuccio modernized the Bella Società Riformata (Beautiful Reformed Society) as the Camorra was known at the time.
 He established the rule that a Camorrista had to have a regular job as a cover.
-Much criticized at the time, given that members were almost all vagrants, this innovation later proved useful when special laws against the associations of criminals was issued and the criminals could prove to have honest and stable work.
+Much criticized at the time, given that members were almost all vagrants, this innovation later proved useful when special laws against the associations of criminals were issued and the criminals could prove to have honest and stable work.
 Together with his two lieutenants, Ettore Longo and Gaetano Buongiorno, the new capintesta also compiled a new code for the Beautiful Reformed Society.
 The most interesting article, the one that revolutionized the ancient customs of the association, was marked with the number 151, and aimed to reduce the number of dichiaramenti (duels) that continuously took place in the streets of Naples between Camoristi, killing each other and endangering the lives of passers-by.

 All these innovations generated discontent on the board of the capintriti.
 In April 1874 he staged a kind of coup d’etat in the Beautiful Reformed Society, deposing many district bosses and replacing them with others he could trust.
 His adversaries tried to have him killed.
-On 23 April 1874 a masked hit-man entered Cappuccio’s shop on Piazza San Ferdinando and shot at him four times; one bullet grating his face.
+On 23 April 1874, a masked hitman entered Cappuccio’s shop on Piazza San Ferdinando and shot at him four times; one bullet grating his face.
 Rumour soon spread that the capintesta was dead.
 The news even reached the newspapers, causing uproar.
 The next day, his face bandaged, Cappuccio mounted a carriage and crossed half of Naples showing he was still alive.
 To celebrate the narrow escape, he went on a pilgrimage to Montevergine and reaffirmed his leadership.

-The episode established his reputation of being invulnerable and to a certain extent this was true because since the failed assassination attempt he wore a special steel mesh manufactured specially for him by a gunsmith.
+The episode established his reputation of being invulnerable.
+To a certain extent, this was true because, since the failed assassination attempt, he wore a special steel mesh manufactured for him by a gunsmith.
 From that moment he became a sort of absolute monarch of the Beautiful Reformed Society, abolishing the annual meetings of the district heads to elect the head-in-chief.
 His reputation was such that some camorristi preferred to commit suicide rather than be called before the Gran Mamma, the supreme tribunal of the Camorra.

 Death, myth and legend

+At 50 years old, Cappuccio died on 5 December 1892 from a heart attack while he was having dinner.
+Euphoric by a surplus of wine, he declared to his followers that he would be able to eat an entire tureen of codfish.
+He won the bet, and hundreds of camorrists applauded him.
+He got up to thank them, stammered a few words, then slumped his head on the laid table, in the throes of a heart attack.
+The "king of Naples" ('‘o rre 'e Napole) was dead, according to an obituary in the Neapolitan daily newspaper Il Mattino, that depicted Cappuccio as "a righter of wrongs" and as "a proletarian justice of the peace".